 Solo Work Trip

 Traveling for work can be the lease flexible solo travel option, and potentially the least fun.
 A lot of people leave out work trips when they think of solo travel.
 This is likely because other employees from their company might be there; they might have to check in with other staff members, so they don’t feel completely alone/”solo”; or because these destinations typically aren’t far from home or glamorous.
 I say none of these things disqualify work trips from being considered solo travel.
-Regardless of where your job takes you – whether it’s Wisconsin or California, Ireland, or Barbados – try to add in something for yourself.
+Regardless of where your job takes you – whether it’s Wisconsin or California, Ireland or Barbados – try to add in something for yourself.
 Work trips can potentially alleviate one of the biggest fears of solo travel.
 The fear of being alone.
-If there’s an opportunity to add on a tour or excursion or do a little exploring with people with your industry/company, take advantage of those options.
+If there’s an opportunity to add on a tour or excursion or do a little exploring with people in your industry/company, take advantage of those options.

 Solo Group Trip

 If you sign up for any group tour travel package and you don’t know anyone else in the group, I would still count this as a solo trip.
 Why?
 Because being in a group doesn’t mean you’re not alone.
 Group travel can vary dramatically based on what is actually included and excluded from your package.
 Some companies only provide group meals together, and everyone is free to explore on their own for the rest of the time.
 Some packages don’t include meals but offer a limited amount of group activities.
-Some tours rent out whole houses to accommodate guests.
 Some offer single occupancy arrangements, while others put the group in hostels allowing for outside people to intermingle with the tour group.
 And, in all of this, you might not like a single soul on the trip.
 Or, you might just want to do your own thing the whole time.
 If you’re afraid of going somewhere entirely on your own, booking yourself a spot on a travel group tour in a viable alternative.
 There are sssooooo many companies and tours and packages out there, browse around to find the one(s) that’s as solo as you want it to be.

 Traditional Solo Trip